Shaher909/udacity-wd-course-5/README.md

 - For better accuarcy and to avoid default behavior which may select unwanted country, a country selector is introduced, as some city names may exist in different countries.
 - The application support specific countries only, this is due to the limitation of the geoNames API, only supported countries are listed in the drop down option.
+- Older version of "node-fetch" is used, due to specific compatibility issues.
+- jsdom is used as a test env. due to the need to mocking the DOM elements in the Client side test use cases

 ## Main features: